paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2001-06-01-a_new_medium_for_design.md

 The increasing use of Flash on websites has also sparked a debate as to whether it discourages usability.
 An expert in this field, Jakob Nielsen, is one person who thinks many designers are abusing Flash:

+{% render 'figure'
-{% render 'quote' with 'It’s poorly integrated into the hypertext medium, because you end up with two navigation spaces.
+  content: '> It’s poorly integrated into the hypertext medium, because you end up with two navigation spaces.
 You have the page navigation which is traditional hypertext, enabling you to click here to get to the next page, and click the back button to get to the previous one.
 But then you have the Flash navigation, which sort of sits inside of that other navigation — so if you click the back button, the entire Flash thing resets.'
   caption: 'Jakob Nielsen, interview in <cite>Cre@teOnline</cite> magazine, September 2000'
 %}